KieranLitschel/IvyPortfolioBacktesting/README.md

 # Performance

 Performance is based on the index funds / ETFs corresponding indexes.
-Performance is measured the time period specified, from 14th February 2020.
+Performance is measured back in time by the time period specified, from 14th February 2020.
 For max we look at the performance since the first date we have prices for all indices, which is 2nd January 2007.